 Toby Coffey | Head of Digital Development | National Theatre

 Excitingly, the NT and ISS are the very first arts organisation to introduce the power of IKinema Orion to this growing new-era of live virtual storytelling.
 It’s in this momentary snapshot that a member of the audience can take on the animated persona of young Tannahill and interact in real-time with his mother, played by an actress whose movements are motion captured and translated to the virtual world.
 Both participant and audience experiences mother and sons’ intimate emotions through narrative and touch – what unfolds is their memory brought to life through the seamless blend of virtual with physical world.

 The user is fitted with a HTC Vive VR headset, motion controllers and just three new Vive Trackers, Orion is used as a high quality, flexible and accessible motion capture system.
 The same approach can be harnessed to provide virtual reality body tracking, meaning a VR user can have their movements captured and reproduced while they are within a given experience, taking immersion to new levels.

 IKinema Orion: Full body MoCap using HTC Vive hardware.
-Up to 2 subjects, full body animation is delivered with the help of 6 HTC Vive Trackers and controllers.
+Full body animation is delivered with the help of 6 HTC Vive Trackers and controllers.
 This video uses raw data without post production.

 Draw Me Close collapses the worlds of live performance, virtual reality, and animation to create a vivid memoir about the relationship between a mother and her son in the wake of her terminal-cancer diagnosis.
 Canadian playwright-director Jordan Tannahill partners with the National Film Board of Canada and the National Theatre to create a deceptively simple and human approach to immersive technology that allows audiences to experience life as five-year-old Jordan, inside a live, animated world.